Dunipace F.C.

 The club won the Scottish Junior Cup in 1905–06, defeating Kirkintilloch Rob Roy 1–0 in a replay at Brockville Park, Falkirk, following a 2–2 draw in the first tie at Meadowside, Partick.
 Dunipace were also runners-up to Inverkeithing United in the final seven years later.

-The club's management team of Danny Smith (Manager) and Alan Moffat (Assistant Manager) was appointed in November 2020.
-Both previously had spells as players with the club.
+The club's management team of Danny Smith (Manager), Alan Moffat (Assistant Manager) and Bruce Totten (Coach) was appointed in November 2020.
+Both Danny & Alan previously had spells as players with the club.

-On 27 April 2018 the club announced that it had successfully applied to leave junior football and join the East of Scotland League for season 2018–19.
+On 27 April 2018 the club announced that it had successfully applied to leave the West Region of junior football and join the East of Scotland League for season 2018–19.
 As part of the club's move to senior football, its name was changed to reflect this, by dropping the term "Juniors".
 This was a part of a larger movement of junior clubs to the East of Scotland Football League.

 At the start of their first season in senior football, the club's Westfield Park ground was upgraded with an artificial turf surface and floodlights installed, reopening in October 2018.
-Dunipace won their first trophy as a senior club in August 2021 after defeating Broomhill 3–1 in the delayed final of the 2019–20 South Challenge Cup.
+Dunipace won their first trophy as a senior club in August 2021 after defeating Broomhill 3–1 in the delayed final of the 2019–20 South Challenge Cup and were runners-up in two cup the following season.

+The club won their first league title in 25 years after securing the East of Scotland League First Division at the end of the 2023–24 season, gaining promotion to the Premier Division.